Workplace Accidents, Knowing Your Own Rights When You’re Injured, or You’re Ill In Your Workplace

 - ….
 Any other out of pocket expenses!

 You will probably want to know how much compensation you will get if you launch a claim.
-It is important to stress here that all cases are handled individually because there are many different factors that determine the payout a claimant receives.
+It is important to stress that all cases are handled individually because many different factors determine the payout a claimant receives.
 This includes everything from the severity of injury to the amount of time spent off work.
-Therefore, it is not possible to give you an accurate figure regarding how much you will receive.
-However, we can give you a better understanding regarding the average payout amounts for certain injuries that often happen in the workplace.
+Therefore, it is impossible to give you an accurate figure regarding how much you will receive.
+However, after we have spoken to you in greater length, we can offer estimated payout amounts for specific injuries that have taken place.
 Please refer to the table below for this.

 |Brain damage||Moderate – severe||£166,500 - £214,350 To £1 Million Plus with loss of earnings.|